Keeping Connected in Alaska

 Be ready to plan a bit more thoroughly.

-- If you need to be connected at certain times, then you will need to plan your route around those connection needs while exploring Alaska.
+- If you need to be connected at certain times, then you will need to plan your route based on available connections.

 - Do you require internet to earn your income?
 Be prepared to need to be flexible with your work hours.
 Many working on the road RVers report back fatigue with chasing connectivity to keep up with their work commitments, while still exploring all of the amazing that is spread out across thousands of miles during a short summer season (not to mention the 2000+ mile trip there and back with limited connectivity).
 How much connectivity are you willing and able to sacrifice to make your Alaska dreams come true - while still financially supporting those dreams?

 - When can you be without internet access?
 When can't you be without it?

 - So you've invested in the latest ($$) satellite internet gear - and you've stayed within the limited areas of satellite coverage in Alaska.
 You go to set it up and, oops!
 A moose stepped on and broke your dish overnight.
 Best have a back-up plan because it is likely you won't find a satellite tech around - and you're now without the internet to Youtube a fix-it video yourself!

 - Sigh.
 You roll into town just in time to hop on that AT&T tower to soak up some of your data for a conference call.
 Surprise - there's a cruise ship in port!
 Everyone else in town also seems to be soaking the juice off that tower - it's overloaded, and your video conference abilities have been negated.
 Small towns + big cruise ships = cellular saturation.